 This is a good time to talk about any books or UX design blogs you’re currently reading.
 If you talk about the rise of voice technology, for example, you can mention your favorite articles, videos, or podcasts that talk about this topic.
 This demonstrates that you’re constantly learning and keeping your finger on the pulse.

 If you’d like some tips for future UX trends, then this video by seasoned UX designer Maureen Herben will give you a good idea of what’s really going to be hot in the field:

 If you’re truly passionate about a particular trend, relate it to the employer’s business needs and goals.
 How do you see it contributing to their success?

 9. How would you improve the UX of our product?

 What they really want to know: Have you researched the company?
 Are you full of ideas and ready to hit the ground running?

-This can be quite an intimidating question, but don’t let it scare you.
+This can be quite an intimidating UX interview question, but don’t let it scare you.
 This is an excellent opportunity to show that you’ve researched the company and really thought about how you can add value.
-This in turn demonstrates a genuine interest in the role, which can only go in your favour!
+This in turn demonstrates a genuine interest in the role, which can only go in your favor!

 10. Where do you go for UX design inspiration?

 What they really want to know: Are you constantly learning and developing?
 Are you invested in the industry?

 In such a rapidly evolving field as UX design, the only way to stay on top of your game is by constantly learning.
 Most employers will be curious to know how you go about this continuous learning process; where (or who) do you turn to for inspiration?
 How do you make time for continued development?